adunning/latin-greek-scientific-terminology/assignments/vocabulary-analysis-paper.md

 title: Vocabulary Analysis Paper
 ...

 This assignment builds on your weekly experience examining vocabulary from journals.
-Select twenty terms total from two recent (2014) articles in peer-reviewed scientific journals, and analyse their etymology and meaning.
-You should use at least three different dictionaries (or other scholarly sources) to support your findings.
-You must fully cite the dictionaries and other sources used using author-date system of the [*Chicago Manual of Style*](http://www.chicagomanualofstyle.org/) (used in the syllabus) or another style relevant to your discipline.
+Select twenty terms total from two recent (2014) peer-reviewed articles, and analyse their etymology and meaning, using at least three different scholarly sources over the course of the paper to support your findings.
+Cite all source material using the author-date system of the [*Chicago Manual of Style*](http://www.chicagomanualofstyle.org.myaccess.library.utoronto.ca/) (used in the syllabus) or another style relevant to your discipline.

 The assignment will only be accepted after the deadline with prior permission (which must be requested at least two days in advance via email).

+### Steps to Writing the Paper

+1. Find two peer-reviewed articles.
+(See 'Sources for Articles', below.)
+2. Choose twenty Latin- or Greek-derived words (total) from these articles.
+You can either choose words at random or (like the sample articles below) follow a certain theme.
+3. Find information on the etymology and history of these words in an appropriate reference work (there is no a set number of sources that you must use for each word, but you must use at least three works overall).
+(See 'Sources for Etymologies'.)
+4. Write up your findings, citing all sources used (see 'Format' and 'Citing Your Sources').
+5. Edit your work for clarity and submit it.

 ### Sources for Articles

-If you have absolutely no idea where to find peer-reviewed articles from which to take your words, some of the most accessible scientific articles can be found in [*PLoS ONE*](http://www.plosone.org) (or [another PLoS journal](http://www.plos.org/publications/journals/)) and [*PeerJ*](http://peerj.com) (but do not use a pre-print from the latter, as these are pending review).
-Another very popular science journal is [*Nature*](http://nature.com.myaccess.library.utoronto.ca), but be careful to select a work from their 'articles' section, as the journal contains both peer-reviewed and non-peer-reviewed material.
-Select anything at all that interests you published in 2014.
-(The articles in the bibliographies posted on the Learning Portal are for your research, and not intended as sources for words.)
+You may select any peer-reviewed article published in 2014 that is of interest to you.
+If you are looking for journals to get started, [*PLoS ONE*](http://www.plosone.org) (or [another PLoS journal](http://www.plos.org/publications/journals/)) and [*PeerJ*](http://peerj.com) are both readily accessible (but do not use a pre-print from the latter, as these are pending review). [*Nature*](http://nature.com.myaccess.library.utoronto.ca) is a very popular journal, but be careful to select a work from their 'articles' section, as the journal contains both peer-reviewed and non-peer-reviewed material.

 Be sure to provide in the paper a citation of the article you are using, including a link.

-### Steps to Writing the Paper

-After you have found two articles that (hopefully) interest you, choose twenty Latin- or Greek-derived words from the articles you selected.
-(If you find that there are more interesting words in one or the other, you can use as few as five terms from one of the articles as long as you have twenty terms altogether.)
-Try to give yourself a bit of a challenge, looking up technical as well as common words.

-I would recommend looking each of these words up in at least two sources, to be safe (remember that you must use at least three peer-reviewed sources for researching the assignment), though it's not required.
-Make note of the Latin/Greek stems of the word, being sure to make a citation for everything.
+An appropriate method of arranging your paper might be to use the article's citation as a heading, followed by the paragraphs dissecting the words selected.

 ### Sources for Etymologies

-To find your minimum three scholarly works for researching the words, you can use the bibliographies posted in the Course Materials, which contain full citations of scholarly materials appropriate for your purposes, including the foundational articles used as the course readings, the dictionaries, historical articles, and other guides to Latin/Greek scientific terminology (the latter category probably won't be very helpful, as little of the material is online).
-If you wish to use something else, ensure that it was produced by an academic publisher (e.g. Oxford University Press).
-These are the sources that are most readily accessible, with their recommended abbreviations:
+The [course resources page](http://andrewdunning.ca/latin-greek-scientific-terminology/resources/) is a useful starting point for appropriate scholarly materials: you can make use of the articles used as the course readings, the dictionaries, historical articles, and other guides to Latin/Greek scientific terminology.
+These are the sources that are most readily accessible, with their recommended abbreviations (see the end of this page for full references):

  - Lewis and Short's *Latin Dictionary* [L&S or @lewis:1879latin], on [Logeion](http://logeion.uchicago.edu);
  - Liddell and Scott's *Greek Lexicon* [LSJ or @liddell:1940greek], also on [Logeion](http://logeion.uchicago.edu) (note that, even though these two dictionaries are on the same site, they count as separate sources);